What Is Bankruptcy Law?

-Understanding the bankruptcy code and how best to use this legal capability can help position you or your business for growth at the end of the bankruptcy process.
+Understanding bankruptcy and other debt relief options can help position you or your business for future growth.
 Whether that is knowing which chapter you should file or what kinds of debts you can and cannot eliminate, the information on this page is designed to help you get started with some bankruptcy basics.
-After reading, consider whether the next step is to talk with an attorney.
+Speak with a qualified bankruptcy law attorney for specialized legal advice.

 Which type of bankruptcy you might file under can be influenced by many factors, such as whether you are a person or a business, whether you have reasonable means to pay back your debt or not, and the amount of debt you might be facing.